Using Manipulatives to Teach Elementary Mathematics | Free Printables

 Download the attached PDF and have fun playing with the children.
 This unique game helps kids with math.

-I hope our children can have a stronger understanding of abstract arithmetic concepts by Using Manipulatives to Teach Elementary Mathematics .
+I hope your children can have a better understanding of abstract arithmetic concepts by using manipulatives to teach elementary mathematics.
 Math becomes more interesting through manipulatives in math.
 Also, by practicing manipulatives in math, they can enhance their math ability.

 Have fun!